bobthearsonist/matchmaking/documentation/sprint2/readme.md

 ## Review

-Overall the pace was consistent.
-The scope of the sprint expanded greatly, adding additional testing and hosting the application, but despite this most of the tickets were completed.
-Several tickets are still awaiting review however so the burdowns are slightly skewed as that is technically counted as still in progress.
+Overall the pace was consistent but the scope of the sprint expanded greatly adding additional testing and hosting the application, but despite this the tickets were mostly completed.
+Several tickets are still awaiting review however so the burdowns are largely skewed as that is technically counted as still in progress.
+The team needs to be better about revieiwing PRs.

+To further complicate reporting the selected tool did not work well with a 3 week sprint.
+We are still having issues with trello tools after trying 3 different providers.

 ![Burndown](burndown.png)